kylemathias/Component-Document-Maker/README.md

 ![image](https://user-images.githubusercontent.com/26488295/170331419-6fcbce72-bb1f-4032-b74d-7790772081be.png) ![image](https://user-images.githubusercontent.com/26488295/170331431-ae7c1fb2-7212-41ba-93f6-56cfd5823234.png)

 ## Saving and Sharing <a name="savingandsharing"></a>
-To colaborate and make trackable edits to your Comontnent Document you will need to enable sharing in Microsoft Word
+To colaborate and make trackable edits to your Component Document you will need to enable sharing in Microsoft Word
-1. Enable Auto Save in Microsoft Word (top left in the document window)
+1. Enable AutoSave in Microsoft Word (top left in the document window)

 ![image](https://user-images.githubusercontent.com/26488295/170333148-fbed0350-0bd1-4fcf-8437-19498f32a857.png)